First Bytes 2014

 to call the appropriate functions from the loop() function

-- For your project to run on an infinite loop, you'll most likely
+- For your project to run with music on an infinite loop, you'll most likely

 need to edit whatever music file you choose.
 A good editing software

-is Audacity; here is a tutorial for how to install and use it in the lab.
+is Audacity; here is a tutorial for how to use it in the lab.

 - One final note: you'll need to reset the addressing of the lights,